What Is The Standard Height For Handrails

 Interaction with other elements

 Handrails often share space with guardrails, especially on balconies or elevated walkways.
-The standard height for handrails must coexist with the guardrail height, which is typically 42 inches.
-Because of that, if the two rails are too close, they can create a confusing visual barrier.
+Worth adding: the standard height for handrails must coexist with the guardrail height, which is typically 42 inches.
+If the two rails are too close, they can create a confusing visual barrier.
 Proper spacing and clear differentiation keep the system functional and code‑compliant.

 Common Mistakes / What Most People Get Wrong